DPH Home > DEHS Home > Programs > Food Facilities

 The County of San Bernardino Division of Environmental Health Services recently launched a new consultation program called

-Food Safety HELP (Health Education Liaison Program).
-The purpose of Food Safety HELP is to guide food facility operators
+Food Safety Health Education Liaison Program (HELP).
+The purpose of Food Safety HELP is to guide food facility operators in

-in improving their food handling operation to ensure their facility meets food safety standards.
-It is also designed to
+improving their food handling operation to ensure their facility meets food safety standards.
+It is also designed to support

-support facilities that would like to improve their grade or introduce new operators to health and safety expectations.
+facilities that would like to improve their grade or introduce new operators to health and safety expectations.
+Food facilities

-Food facilities can take advantage of various services offered by Food Safety HELP including one-on-one consultations,
+can take advantage of various services offered by Food Safety HELP including one-on-one consultations, educational materials,

 for more information.